 I went three times to the marine kindergarten and the children are spearing juvenile fishes in the tide pool.
 So for this reason you will get the same fish count as you did years ago.

-But in short, these four places that I have mentioned are the reason to stay ten days in Pemba.
-There are indeed changes in Pemba, but considering the damage that has been done to global underwater eco system in the last 20 years, Pemba is still a very special location.
+But in short, these four places that I have mentioned earlier are the reason to stay as long as ten days in Pemba.
+There are indeed changes in Pemba, but considering the damage that has been done to other global underwater ecosystems in the last 20 years, Pemba is still a very special location.”

-FJ: Dr Erwald, thank you for your thoughts on Pemba Island, and may all of us wish you the very best in your new book and your search for your special grouper.
+FJ: Dr Erwald, thank you for your thoughts on Pemba Island, and may all of us wish you the very best with your new book and your search for your special grouper.